 TGbe editor: please change the first paragraph in AF.15 as follows: (#19166)

-Figure AF-52 (An example of a frame exchange sequence between an AP affiliated with an AP MLD and an EMLMR STA affiliated with a non-AP MLD) gives an example of frame exchange sequences that starts with a QoS Null frame between an AP affiliated with an AP MLD and an EMLMR STA affiliated with a non-AP MLD.
+Figure AF-52 (An example of a frame exchange sequence between an AP affiliated with an AP MLD and an EMLMR STA affiliated with a non-AP MLD) gives an example of frame exchange sequences in a TXOP that starts with a QoS Null frame between an AP affiliated with an AP MLD and an EMLMR STA affiliated with a non-AP MLD and ends with a BlockAckframe.
 The non-AP MLD switches its spatial streams from the other EMLMR link(s) to the EMLMR link where the QoS Null frame is received after finishing the decoding of QoS Null frame.
 The AP selects the NSS, MCS of the PPDU carrying the QoS Null frame that are supported in the Supported EHT-MCS And Nss Set field of the EHT Capabilities element announced by the EMLMR STA.
 The AP selects the NSS, MCS of the PPDU carrying the A-MPDU that are supported in the EMLMR Supported MCS And Nss Set field of the EML Control field announced by the EMLMR STA.

 TGbe editor: please change Figure AF-46 as follows: (editor note: the changes are in red) (#19166)